SubAtomicOne/video-creator/Readme.md

 - 🎵 **Custom background music** to avoid copyright strikes
 - 🧩 Minor adjustments to better suit personal workflow
 - 🤖 AI video **description and Title** genorator
+- Better LLM for content Generation along with a MUCH better sounding TTS for audio

 > ⚠️ Note: `requirements.txt` may be incomplete or broken.
 I recommend using it to install most dependencies and manually installing any that fail.
 I used Python 3.10.